wcko87/rabi-ribi-maps/maps/platforming_tricks_tutorial/index.md

 It contains most of the tricks we use in Rabi-Ribi (rough estimate: around 80+ tricks are featured in this tutorial).
 Tricks are classified into Basic, Intermediate and Advanced.
 NPCs around the map will explain the tricks and how to execute them.

+Note: This map contains only platforming tricks.
+It does not include combat or boss-related tricks.

 The objective is to collect all the eggs in the map.

 The map starts you off in a room with three doors.
 These doors correspond to: